ctphoenix/Python-Course-Material/chapter7.md

 --- type:NormalExercise lang:python xp:100 skills:1 key:07ea54b341
 ## Exercise 1

 Homophily is a network characteristic.
-Homophily occurs when nodes that are neighbors in a network also share a characteristic more often than nodes that are not network neighbors.
+Homophily occurs when nodes that share an edge share a characteristic more often than nodes that do not share an edge.
 In these exercises, we will investigate homophily of several characteristics of individuals connected in social networks in rural India.

 *** =instructions
 -  `individual_characteristics.dta` contains several characteristics for each individual in rural Indian social networks dataset, such as age, religion, and caste.
 Use the pandas library to read in and store these characteristics as `df`.